-- Students submit a completed graduate admission application to the Graduate School.
-Applications for admission and all supporting credentials, including test scores if required, should be received at least four weeks before registration for the semester in which the students wish to begin graduate study.
+- Applicants submit a completed graduate admission application to the Graduate School via the online application portal.
+Applications for admission and all supporting credentials, including test scores if required, should be received at least four weeks before registration for the semester in which the applicant wishes to begin graduate study.
 Some programs require applications to be submitted substantially earlier; please consult with the individual program office for any program-specific deadlines.

-- Students request the registrars of all colleges or universities previously attended to send one official transcript directly to the Graduate School.
+- Applicants request that the registrars of all colleges or universities previously attended send one official transcript directly to the Graduate School.
 Official transcripts become the property of Wright State University and will not be returned to the applicant.
-If courses from one university/college appear on another university's/college's transcript, students are still required to submit an official transcript from the college where they initially completed the course work.
+If courses from one university/college appear on another university's/college's transcript, applicants are still required to submit an official transcript from the college where they initially completed the course work.

-- Students submit appropriate test scores and/or documents such as letters of recommendation, statement of purpose, or statement of goals and objectives to satisfy particular program or departmental requirements.
+- If the graduate program to which an applicant is applying requires test scores and/or other supporting materials, applicants must submit appropriate test scores and/or documents such as letters of recommendation, statement of purpose, or statement of goals and objectives.
 Applicants must also meet any additional requirements stipulated by a particular program.

-- The Graduate School reviews the completed admissions file, calculates a student's total undergraduate grade point average as well as a grade point average for any graduate work undertaken, and sends copies of the application and supporting documents to the appropriate program office for review and an admission recommendation.
+- The Graduate School reviews the completed admissions file and calculates an applicant's total undergraduate grade point average as well as a grade point average for any graduate work undertaken.
+The Graduate School then sends copies of the application and supporting documents to the appropriate program for an admission recommendation.

-- The program reviews the students' academic credentials and sends an admission recommendation to the Graduate School.
+- The program reviews the applicants' academic credentials and sends an admission recommendation to the Graduate School.

-- The associate director of graduate admissions reviews the recommendation and the applicants' academic credentials to see if the Graduate School admissions requirements have been met.
+- The Associate Director of Graduate Admissions reviews the recommendation and the applicant's academic credentials and determines whether the Graduate School admissions requirements have been met.

-- The associate director of graduate admissions notifies the applicants by letter in regard to any decisions regarding their admission.
+- The Graduate School notifies the applicant by letter regarding any decisions about their admission.

-Applicants for non-degree status must submit a completed graduate application to the Graduate School and request an official transcript from the institution where they received their undergraduate or graduate degree.
+Applicants for non-degree status must submit a completed graduate application to the Graduate School via online application portal and request an official transcript from the institution where they received their undergraduate or graduate degree.
 The official transcript must reflect the award of the degree.

-Applicants for licensure status must submit a completed graduate application and request one official transcript to be sent directly to the Graduate School from each college and university previously attended.
-This also applies to applicants who hold a master's degree or higher.
+Applicants for licensure status must submit a completed graduate application via the online application portal and request one official transcript to be sent directly to the Graduate School from each college and university previously attended.
+This requirement also pertains to applicants who hold a master's degree or other higher degree.

-Students applying for transient status must submit a completed form in lieu of official transcripts (See 1.17).
+Applicants for transient status must submit a completed Permission for Transient Status form in lieu of official transcripts.

-The associate director of graduate Admissions upon receipt of the completed application and all supporting documents reviews the file and renders a decision on non-degree and transient applications.
+Upon receipt of the completed application and all supporting documents, the Associate Director of Graduate Admissions reviews the file and renders a decision on non-degree and transient applications.
 Licensure applications are sent to the college for admission decisions.